kubernetes/community/contributors/design-proposals/alternate-api-representations.md

    Given the need to support multiple versions, this would be reimplementing Accept in a slightly different way, so we prefer to reuse Accept.

+*  For partial object retrieval, support complex field selectors

+   From an efficiency perspective, calculating subpaths and filtering out sub fields from the underlying object is complex.
+In practice, almost all filtering falls into a few limited subsets, and thus retrieving an object into a few known schemas can be made much more efficient.
+In addition, arbitrary transformation of the object provides opportunities for supporting forward "partial" migration - for instance, returning a ReplicationController as a ReplicaSet to simplify a transition across resource types.

 ## Backwards Compatibility